 Offer In Compromise Change Under Fresh Start Program

-Criteria for approval of Offer In Compromise has been eased.
+Criteria for approval of Offer In Compromise have been eased.
 Due to the ongoing COVID pandemic, income will be lower for a lot of people, but that might work in their favor when it comes to dealing with the IRS.
 An Offer in Compromise can be 10% of the outstanding debt amount.

 If an Offer In Compromise is accepted, but something unforeseen happens and the taxpayer cannot pay off the original Offer amount, the IRS can consider an Offer on an Offer.
-For example if your Offer was approved for $5,000 but your business closed to due COVID and now you can only pay $1,000, the IRS might accept that.
+For example, if your Offer was approved for $5,000 but your business closed to due COVID and now you can only pay $1,000, the IRS might accept that.

 Withdrawal of federal tax liens

-For IRS debts that are $25,000 or less, that are in a streamlined installment agreement, tax liens can now be withdrawn.
+For IRS debts that are $25,000 or less, which are in a streamlined installment agreement, tax liens can now be withdrawn.
 It’s better than a lien release because it was like it was never there.
 They typically are going to require a few payments to be made before they will process the withdrawal.
 Before, liens would only be released.